smcalilly/writer/README.md

 This setup has been tested on:
 - MacOS Catalina with zsh
 - MacOS Mojave with bash
-- Raspberry Pi Raspbian with bash
+- Raspberry Pi OS with bash

 If you have any issues or bugs, please open an issue!